Across Latin America and the Caribbean, there are exciting signs that climate change action is going mainstream.

 Costa Rica was the first Latin American and Caribbean nation to announce a decarbonization plan last February to become an emission free economy by mid-century.

 The decarbonization plan focuses on 10 sectoral areas such as electric mobility and nature-based solutions to reduce emissions and transform the economy.
 It calls for increasing forest cover to 60% by 2030 and by mid-century ensure all buses and taxis are zero emission.
 Electrifying the transport sector will help to avoid the considerable health costs of pollution generated by conventional vehicles and congestion estimated at 3.8% of GDP.

-This month, President Sebastian Piñera said that Chile is also aiming to be carbon neutral by 2050.
+In June, President Sebastian Piñera said that Chile is also aiming to be carbon neutral by 2050.
 The government announced plans to phase out all coal power generation by 2040 starting with the closure of 8 of the country’s 28 coal power plants by 2024.
 This step would reduce the share of coal in the power grid from 40% of electricity generation to 20% and will likely serve as a boost to Chile’s market for renewable energy.

 To support the design of these decarbonization plans, we are working with our LAC partners to strengthen planning capacity and financing to accelerate the transition to low emission and prosperous societies.
 For example, in Costa Rica, we worked with various stakeholders to support the drafting process of the decarbonization plan.